Points of Pride

 Growing in Research

-The university has seen rapid rise in external funding for basic research, from $4.3 million in 2006 to $39 million over the past five years, leading to new knowledge and discoveries by faculty and hands-on opportunities for students.
+The university has seen rapid rise in external funding for basic research, from $4.3 million in 2006 to over $50 million over the past five years, leading to new knowledge and discoveries by faculty and hands-on opportunities for students.

 Kennesaw State’s NCAA Division I athletics program includes 18 varsity sports teams, with multiple national, regional and conference championships in baseball, softball, soccer and men’s basketball.